ArcherN9/Loglr/README.md

 With Jumblr client set, API requests may be made.
 For more information on basic usage, refer [Tumblr's Jumblr's official guide](https://github.com/tumblr/jumblr).

+###Foot notes###
+Permissions listed in manifest :
+* `READ_SMS` & `RECEIVE_SMS` : They are used to auto-populate OTP (2 Factor-Authentication) if the user has them enabled on Tumblr.
+* `WAKE_LOCK` & `ACCESS_NETWORK_STATE` : Firebase analytics uses these permissions to ensure events are logged properly.

+If you wish to remove any permission from your app, add the following line in each of the permissions you wish to remove : `tools:node="remove"`

 ###Change log###